-This is a question that I regularly ask those attending my high availability and disaster recovery presentations: is your SQL Server Availability Group really highly available?
+This is a question that I regularly ask those attending my high availability and disaster recovery presentations: is your SQL Server Always On Availability Group really highly available?

 It’s easy to fall into the belief that something works until it doesn’t.
 And, then we blame someone – either the vendor or the one who implemented the solution – when it doesn’t.
 That’s why we need to understand the underlying infrastructure and it’s behavior.